 Short-Term Vs. Long-Term Capital Gains Tax

-The tax rate can vary dramatically between short-term and long-term gains.
-When a stock is held for less than one year, the gains are considered short-term.
-Meaning the gains will be taxed as ordinary income at tax time.
-For example, a $50 gain would be subject to what tax bracket you’re in.
-Furthermore, gains can be taxed up to a maximum of 37% in 2021!
-If a stock is held for more than one year.
-This gain is considered long-term and taxed at a preferential rate.
+This means it can be taxed up to a maximum of 37% in 2021!
+If the stock is held for more than one year, the gain is considered long-term and will be taxed at a preferential rate.
 The maximum long-term capital gains rate is 20% for high-income individuals/couples.
-See below from Nerd Wallet for an overview of these preferential tax rates.

 Calculating Your Capital Gains